-L3Harris has been recognised in the New Year Honours List for the success of its Multi-Engine pilot training team, which has delivered bespoke training for over 100 RAF pilots despite the myriad challenges of the paramedic and onerous timelines.
+L3Harris has been recognised in the New Year Honours List for the success of its Multi-Engine pilot training team, which has delivered bespoke training for over 100 RAF pilots despite the myriad challenges of the pandemic.

 The Multi-Engine Pilot Training Team was set up in 2018 to collaborate with the RAF to meet an increased Defence requirement for multi-engine pilots.
 The team is composed of personnel from the RAF, Civil Service and L3Harris, who have worked together to deliver 86 multi-engine pilots and 15 remotely piloted air system pilots to front-line Operational Conversion Units.

 The Covid-19 pandemic caused flying training to be temporarily paused in late March 2020.
 Despite this and other operational challenges from the pandemic, the training course was completed on time.
 Flying training resumed at Bournemouth on 11 May following implementation of stringent Covid-19 protocols, ensuring the flow of pilots to RAF operational demands.

 Eugene Moriarty, Director of Flight Operations L3Harris Airline Academy, said: “We are proud that our Multi-Engine Pilot Training Team has been recognised in the New Year Honours List.
 The Commendation is testament to the team’s efforts, over and above the norm, and the positive impact the course has had on the RAF.